hcoupland/LifeCourseDLSimulationStudy/README.txt

     Run the r script Plotting/Main_plotting.R, this produces plots, the table for the paper and the best model table for explainability analysis.

 To conduct explainability anlaysis:
-    Run the python script explr_from_outputs_gdm.py with the following arguments (that must match a run you have already completed):
+    Run the python script explr_from_outputs_gdm.py with the following arguments (that must match a completed run):
     1. Device e.g. 1, 0 or 'cpu'
     2. Data name, e.g. Period1, Timing3
     3. Model name, e.g. XGBoost, LR, InceptionTime